TarunnSharmaa/TarunnSharmaa/README.md

 Software Developer
 ------------------

 Experienced software engineer skilled in Python (Flask/Django), PostgreSQL, Redis, RabbitMQ, and Celery.
-Specializes in high-performance data visualization tools and complex software integration, with a proven track record of driving innovation in fast-paced environments.
+It specializes in high-performance data visualization tools and complex software integration and has a proven track record of driving innovation in fast-paced environments.

 * 🌍  I'm based in Hyderabad, INDIA
 * ✉️  You can contact me at [09tarunsharma3@gmail.com](mailto:09tarunsharma3@gmail.com)